-However, neem cakes, used as a fertilizer with insecticidal properties, are useless against a whitefly infestation, as it protects the soil but not the leaves.
+However, neem cakes, used as a fertilizer with insecticidal properties, are useless against a whitefly infestation, as it protect the soil but not the leaves.

-Of the remaining two, raw neem is used systemically, while clarified nem is used topically.
+Raw neem is used systemically for the remaining two, while clarified nem is used topically.

 When used as a soil soak, the raw neem is absorbed by your plant’s roots and spread throughout the plant’s circulatory system.